UFC Fight Night betting: Card, odds and expert picks for Bautista vs. Oliveira

-UFC Fight Night odds, picks: Combat analyst reveals predictions for Saturday's Las Vegas card
+UFC Fight Night: Bautista vs. Oliveira betting: Combat analyst reveals best bets, predictions for UFC card

-The winner between the No. 8-ranked Bautista and No. 11-ranked Oliveira will gain leverage toward title contention in the top-heavy division, while the loser will face an uphill climb to the title picture.
+Paramount+ is the only place to Stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
+A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
+Plans start at just $8.99 per month, so sign up right here.

-Bautista (16-3) will be looking to bounce back from a competitive decision loss to recent title challenger Umar Nurmagomedov at UFC 321 in October.
-The defeat snapped an eight-fight winning streak for the versatile Nevada native.
+Bautista owns a 16-3 career record, but he's coming off a loss to Umar Nurmagomedov, which was at UFC 321 in October.
+That loss snapped an eight-fight win streak.

-Oliveira (23-3) is seeking his fifth consecutive win to begin his UFC stint amid a step up in competition.
+As for Oliveira, he's 23-3 and can pick up his fifth straight win in UFC on Saturday.
 The Brazilian has received performance bonuses in two of his four bouts and is coming off a decision win over former prospect Kyler Phillips last July.

 Bet UFC 325 at DraftKings Sportsbook, where new users get $300 in bonus bets with a winning $5 wager: